All Episodes

 I don't think so, folks.

-When you find out the truth about Rubio, you'll check his credit cards from Florida, and you're going to find out how does he feel about illegal immigration?
+When you find out the truth about Rubio, you'll check his credit cards from Florida and you're going to find out how does he feel about illegal immigration.

-Now, he's since changed his mind a little bit.
+And I will tell you, he's totally now, he's since changed his mind a little bit.

 He's still weak on it, but he changed his mind.